competencytestlvl/cs50final-myexpenses/README.md

 ## Background
 ### How did the project idea come about?
 The motivation for the project was to create a web app that will simplify daily expenses and income tracking activities into a dedicated platform.

+### Problem to solve
 The problem to solve was to visualize such daily transactions (expenses and income) into a dashboard so that users can better understand their income and expenses behaviour.
 For example, the use of a combination of cards and charts were necessary to aggregate and provide insights to the data submitted by users for each income/expense entry.
-Users typically want to have some degree of interaction with their data hence, this project solves that problem by allowing users to for example, filter dates "from" and "to" of when they made the entry and the option to either view income or expenses data.
+Users typically want to have some degree of interaction with their data hence, this project solves that problem by allowing users to access a variety of programmed features such as filters of dates "from" and "to" of when they made the entry and the option to either view income or expenses data.
+Validations prompts were included in the form of modals to ensure user's do not accidentally delete a record unintentionally.
+Furthermore, users may choose to edit their expense/income data, which is enabled in the home page, upon logging into the app.

 ### Tech Stacks/ Resources Used
 - Python